Extracts from the Internet

 Superconductivity of La3Ni2O7−δ

-The indication of nontraditional superconductivity, not described by the Bardeen – Cooper – Schrieffer theory, has recently been obtained for the nikelate La3Ni2O7 at a temperature of 80 K, but the key property of superconductivity – zero electric resistance – has not been demonstrated.
+The indication of unconventional superconductivity, not described by the Bardeen – Cooper – Schrieffer theory, has recently been obtained for the nikelate La3Ni2O7 at a temperature of 80 K, but the key property of superconductivity – zero electric resistance – has not been demonstrated.
 In their new experiment, Y Zhang (Zhejiang University, China) and their co-authors detected zero resistance of La3Ni2O7−δ for the first time and revealed other interesting properties of this compound [3].
 The experiment was performed by two methods – in a cell with a diamond anvil and by compression in a cylinder with a rod.
 A direct measurement of current through the sample has shown that at P=20.5 GPa a sharp jump of resistance begins at T=66 K, and zero resistance is reached at 40 K. Also noticed has been the absence of metal-dielectric transition near the region of superconductivity.
 This property is called strange-metal behavior.
 The hope remains to finally obtain room-temperature superconductivity at a normal pressure.
 V L Ginzburg (P N Lebedev Physical Institute) considered creation of room-temperature superconductivity as one of the most topical physical problems [4].
 At his suggestion, the Center of High-Temperature Superconductivity and Quantum Materials was founded in P N Lebedev Physical Institute of RAS in 2004.
 [3] Zhang Y et al. Nature Physics, îíëàéí-ïóáëèêàöèÿ îò 6 èþíÿ 2024 ã.
 [4] Ginzburg V L Phys.
 Usp.
 42 353 (1999); UFN 169 419 (1999)

 Superconductivity of CaKFe4As4